|

 lorries are over five miles long, all parked, going nowhere, and staying put

-that such an occurrence would be rare, very rare.
-In practice the ferries
+such an occurrence would be rare, very rare.
+In practice the ferries cease

-cease operations with amazing regularity, sometimes seemingly on a weekly
+operations with amazing regularity, sometimes seemingly on a weekly basis.

-basis.
 And when they shut up shop, so the motorway is closed too.
-For many
+For many years it

-years it has been suggested that a purpose-built staging area be built to
+has been suggested that a purpose-built staging area be built to house

 the Government announces it will not fund this project.
 The solution